-This course focuses on creating functional and aesthetically pleasing commercial and residential interiors using a systematic approach to the design process.
+Interior Design II focuses on creating functional and aesthetically pleasing commercial and residential interiors using a systematic approach to the design process.
 Special emphasis is placed on commercial and residential planning guidelines and the impact of building and life safety codes on interior environments.
-Additional studio hours required.

-Corequisite: ART 154.
+Corequisite: ART 150.

-Prerequisites: ARC 110 and ART 151 and Reading Proficiency.
+Prerequisites: ART 154 and ART 151 with a grade of 'C' or better and Reading Proficiency.